 When it comes to your employees’ paycheck, it’s important to be well-versed on all forms of payroll deductions so you can explain how they work.
 Conversations about pre-tax payroll deductions often take place during onboarding, so as you educate your employees about their options, this is also a great time to emphasize the value of the benefits you offer employees.

-Employers always need to be on the lookout for rules changes that affect the compensation and benefits you offer employees.
+Additionally, employers should be on the lookout for changes in policies that will affect the total compensation you offer employees.
 This is especially true when it comes to limits for retirement savings and 401 (k) contributions.
 But don’t worry, we’ve got you covered.
-Here’s everything you need to know to help employees make the most of pre-tax deductions in 2021.
+Here’s everything you need to know to help employees make the most of pre-tax payroll deductions this year.